 And a lot of other accessories that I myself use daily.
 This year?
 I will update the list as soon as it’s made available, so come back here often!
 Beware though, Amazon will make some products available in limited quantities, others will only be on sale for certain periods of time during this interval.

-This year I see something I did not see previously: Amazon coupons.
+This year, like last year, Amazon issues coupons for some items.
 They have a lot of coupons for (usually) 20% – 30% off for Prime members here: Amazon coupons.
 The articles range from peanuts to toys and going through garden equipment, food, personal care and electronics.

-Here is a selection of the 2020 deals
+Here is a selection of current and previous deals